-- 27) In the above figure, the combination of personal computers and televisions shown by point w - A) is an efficient use of society's resources because it is below the production possibilities curve.

-B) is more desirable than point x because producing at point x does not put a strain on society's - B) is more desirable than point x because producing at point w does not put a strain on society's resources. - C) is attainable but involves the inefficient use of some of society's resources. - D) is beyond the capacity of society to produce.
+- 27) In the above figure, the combination of personal computers and televisions shown by point w - A) is an efficient use of society's resources because it is below the production possibilities curve. - B) is more desirable than point x because producing at point w does not put a strain on society's resources. - C) is attainable but involves the inefficient use of some of society's resources. - D) is beyond the capacity of society to produce.